Aliases for IGF2BP3 Gene

 GeneCards Summary for IGF2BP3 Gene

 IGF2BP3 (Insulin-Like Growth Factor 2 MRNA Binding Protein 3) is a Protein Coding gene.
-Diseases associated with IGF2BP3 include renal cell carcinoma and pilomyxoid astrocytoma.
+Diseases associated with IGF2BP3 include pilomyxoid astrocytoma and adenocarcinoma in situ.
 Among its related pathways are Gene Expression and Ribosome biogenesis in eukaryotes.
 GO annotations related to this gene include RNA binding and mRNA 3-UTR binding.
 An important paralog of this gene is IGF2BP1.

 UniProtKB/Swiss-Prot for IGF2BP3 Gene